 Advertisement

-If you're not one yourself, you've probably heard about these people — the ones who can smell asparagus in their pee.
-A new study published in the British Medical Journal pinpoints the genes likely responsible for the ability to smell the compounds found in our urine after we've eaten asparagus.
 And they didn't just find one gene variant, but hundreds of them across multiple genes.
-What the study doesn't address is why asparagus, of all foods, makes our urine stink, and why our bodies have obviously put so much effort into being able to detect metabolized asparagus in pee.
+What the study doesn't address is why asparagus, of all foods, makes our urine stink like rotten eggs, and why our bodies have obviously put so much effort into being able to detect metabolized asparagus in pee.

 Past research going back to the 1950s has shown that some people produce asparagus-scented urine, and some don't, and some people can smell it, and some can't.
-And some of that previous research identified the two metabolites responsible for The Odor, but nobody had investigated whether the ability to smell these two compounds, called methanethiol and S-methyl thioesters, was written on our genes.
+And some of that previous research identified the two metabolites responsible for the foul odor, but nobody had investigated whether the ability to smell these two compounds, called methanethiol and S-methyl thioesters, was written on our genes.

 The research team, led by Sarah Markt and Lorelei Mucci at the Harvard T.H.
 Chan School of Public Health, found that of the 6,909 study participants (both men and women, all of European-American descent) about 40 percent of them could smell these metabolites in their urine after eating asparagus, and 60 percent could not — these people they termed "asparagus anosmic."
 After looking at 9 million genetic variants in those who were asparagus anosmic, they linked this deficiency to 871 individual sequence variations they discovered in chromosome 1, on genes associated with our sense of smell.